LLNL/Abmarl/docs/src/highlights.rst

 time.
 Each forager is homogeneous with each other as described above: they can all move up to one square away, observe up to three squares away, and are rewarded the same way.
 The observations include other foragers in addition to the resources and map edges.
-All agents train a single policy.
+All agents share a single policy.
 Below is a brief analysis of the learned behaviors.

 Cover and explore